mssun/android-apps-crawler/README.md

 Overview
 --------
-Android Apps Crawler is an extensible crawler for Android applications in the third-party markets.
+Android Apps Crawler is an extensible crawler for downloading Android applications in the third-party markets.
 It can crawl the download url addresses of applications and automatically download applications into repository.